 Finasteride use while breastfeeding has not been studied.
 No information is available on its transfer into human milk.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

-There has been concerns about an increased chance of birth defects involving the sex organs of male babies if a male and female had unprotected sex during the critical time in pregnancy when the sex organs are developing (8 to 12 weeks of pregnancy).
+There has been concerns about an increased chance of birth defects involving the sex organs of male babies if a man and a woman had unprotected sex during the critical time in pregnancy when the sex organs are developing (8 to 12 weeks of pregnancy).
 However, the amount of finasteride found in semen is small.
-If fetal exposure to the drug is only through semen with vaginal sex, the amount of finasteride in semen is not expected to be enough to cause a problem for the developing baby.
+If fetal exposure to the drug is only through semen with vaginal sex, the amount of finasteride in semen is not expected to be enough to cause a problem for the developing fetus.
 There are case reports of pregnancies with documented paternal exposure to finasteride either before or during pregnancy that resulted in the birth of full-term infants without reported birth defects.
-In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.